 5 Legal Essentials Every Photographer Needs in Their Contracts

-You’ve nailed your photography style.
+You’ve nailed your photography vibe.
 The bookings are rolling in.
-And, after a couple of recent client interactions, you now realise that it’s time to ensure that your legal foundations are strong with a client contract/agreement.
+And, after a couple of recent client interactions, you now realise that it’s time to ensure that your legal foundations are strong with a client contract (aka, a service agreement).

 Whether you’re a wedding photographer, family storyteller or brand content creator, running a photography business in Australia means making sure you’re legally covered.
 A clear, professional contract helps protect your time, your work, and your client relationships so that you can focus on doing what you love, without the stress.